 A visit to Duval Street is essential for all tourists, one of the most energetic strips of shops, bars and cafes in the United States.
 Although the city is known for its vibrant nightlife and blue skies, the island is also famous for its diverse range of outdoor activities including diving, fishing and golf.
-In fact, some of the island’s most popular tourist activities are set in nearby crystal clear waters, including dolphin encounters, kayaking and snorkeling.
+In fact, some of the island’s most popular tourist activities are set in nearby crystal-clear waters, including dolphin encounters, kayaking and snorkeling.
 Visitors are also encouraged to rent a boat at Key West marina so they can explore the surrounding area in their own time.
-For those interested in the life and times of the island's most famous former resident, the Ernest Hemingway Home and Museum is a spectacular Spanish colonial structure where the legendary writer lived from 1931 to 1940.

 Key West hosts many spectacular events throughout the year such as the Fantasy Fest, the Power Boat World Championships and the Songwriter’s Festival, so when searching for flights to Key West you won’t be short of entertainment anytime of the year.

 Key West’s weather is warm and balmy year round.
 Through winter and spring, you can expect highs in the mid 70s, with lows rarely dipping below the 60s.
 Things heat up in the summer, but rarely go above the low 90s.
 Watch out for clouds and rain between May and October as well as extremely high humidity, which can reach 100 percent from July to September.